gengojs/gengojs/README.md

 ##QA

 ###What is Gengo.js?
-gengo is a library that allows you to translate your pages automatically (hot swapping) without having to do tedious stuff...well that is my goal. gengo only requires you to provide the translation files and then your done :).
+gengo is a library that allows you to translate your pages automatically (hot swapping) without having to do tedious stuff (such as creating more routes for each language)...well that is my goal. gengo only requires you to provide the translation files and then your done :).
 Also, before moving on, Moment.js and Numeral.js are part of gengo.
 What does that mean?
 Well it simply means you get the best of the best in a small package.
 Technically it means that moment and numeral will change along with gengo (see [Translating](https://github.com/iwatakeshi/gengojs/wiki/Translating) for more details).

 ###Where to begin?